About One Clip

 to become stewards

-• Inspire social activism and fosters lifelong civic responsibility
+• Practice empathy, activism, and lifelong civic responsibility